zabertech/zaber-examples/src/async/README.md

 *By Soleil Lapierre*

 This example demonstrates fully asynchronous use of the library in each language.
 It's intended as a reference for advanced programmers and to help debug async-related problems.
+It is not only about best practices; some of the comments in the example code discuss usage patterns to avoid.

 The example generates a two-dimensional grid of points to visit, as needed, and moves two device axes to each point in order, waiting for motion to stop at each point.